 Five hundred years ago, Niccolo’ Machiavelli also looked about his beloved republic, Florence, and viewed high corruption.
 His subsequent study of past republics that found themselves mired in wickedness may offer a clue or two to restoring free American government.

 Illegal actions, if not outright felonies, are sometimes necessary to establish republics.
-Romulus murdered his brother, created a senate, and with it, the Roman Republic.
+Romulus murdered his brother, created a senate, and with it, Rome.
 Closer to home, George Washington occasionally resorted to the confiscation of private property in order to feed and keep his soldiers.
 Machiavelli wrote, “It is truly appropriate that while the act accuses him, the result excuses him, and when the result is good, like that of Romulus, it will always excuse him, because one should reproach a man who is violent in order to ruin things, not one who is so in order to set them aright.”

 Such men, Machiavellian Men, who use power to establish free institutions that outlive them, are rare.